-Diagnostic, therapeutic, and preventive health services provided for individuals in the community.
+Diagnostic, therapeutic, and preventive health services provided for individuals in a community.
+Examples include clinics, tobacco cessation, or mobile mammography vans.

-Community health services can substantially impact the population health of a community and involve community members, researchers, and physicians working together to provide services that would benefit the community and that the community will utilize such as cancer screening activities, mobile mammography vans, and disease outbreak investigations.
+Community health services can substantially impact the population health of a community and involve community members, researchers, and physicians working together to provide services that benefit the community.

 Advice from authors on searching for information: